 - There is no cell phone coverage in this area.
 You are on your own unless you take or hire a satellite phone, mountain radio or personal locator beacon (hire outlets are listed on www.beacons.org.nz)

 - Topographical maps are essential for all backcountry trips.
 Check with your closest DOC office, visitor centre or this website that all tracks and huts are open before leaving.

 - Your safety is your responsibility.

-You can take dogs onto St James east of the Waiau River, but this will require a permit prior from the DOC Waimakariri Area office prior to your trip.
+You can take dogs onto St James east of the Waiau River (ie: access from Tophouse Road).

 To protect its high conservation values and vulnerable native birds, particularly kiwi, dogs are not permitted west of the Waiau River.